Emergency Lighting - Helping you get out - FAST

 Modern, well designed emergency lighting is eye-catching without being intrusive.
 People should notice it as a reassuring indication that the place is well managed without feeling intimidated by it.

 Some excellent examples of tastefully designed and effective emergency lighting can be found on here on Lyco.
-A slimline emergency bulkhead light is a neat rectangular unit with legend boards indicating route to safety, whilst this emergency sign box incorporates a 4 Watt LED to perform a similar function.
+An emergency LED bulkhead light is a neat rectangular unit with legend boards indicating route to safety, whilst this emergency sign box incorporates a 4 Watt LED to perform a similar function.

 Signs like these that show the way to get out and remain illuminated when the power fails are vital but you need lights in the area where the customers are gathered that also stay on or come on when the electricity supply goes down.
 Likewise any passageways leading to safety will need to remain illuminated at least until everyone is out of the building.
 Several of Lyco’s emergency lighting products are ideally suited to these situations.
 The 3W LED compact emergency downlight in a white finish is one such product.
 Only 40mm in diameter it fits unobtrusively in the ceiling gently glowing green when all is well and providing a bright white light if the mains power fails.

-If you already have low energy or low voltage down lights installed, the Mains Voltage to Emergency Downlight Kit might be just the thing for you.
+If you already have low energy or low voltage down lights installed, the Low Voltage Halogen to Emergency Downlight Kit might be just the thing for you.
 It converts low energy mains or low voltage downlights into emergency lighting and there is also an LED option available.

 The lighting that a venue has to have in place to ensure compliance with the law and to help save lives in an emergency doesn’t need to be purely functional.
 The aesthetic appeal of the place can be enhanced by installing good looking emergency lighting.

 Take a look at Lyco’s full range of Emergency Lighting